-If however, after doing this exercise you discover that the path that was laid out for you isn’t your life purpose, read on to the next strategy to uncover what to do next…
+If after doing this exercise you discover that the path that was laid out for you isn’t your life’s purpose, read on to the next strategy to uncover what to do next…

 3) Listen to Your Gut

-I cannot overstate how important it is for you to listen to your gut when you’re trying to find your life purpose.
+I cannot overstate how important it is for you to listen to your gut when you’re trying to find your life’s purpose.

-Over ten years ago, when I worked in the book department of a prominent store in Central London, I was offered the chance to be put on the manger track at my company.
-While many people would have been thrilled by this chance, and grateful to have it presented to them, I immediately felt a pain in my gut.
-(Or, to put it another way, my heart dropped.)
-It was clear at that moment that not only did I not want to become a manager at that company, a great offer that it was, I didn’t want to continue in my job at all.
+Over ten years ago, when I worked in the book department of a prominent store in Central London, I was offered the chance to be put on the manager track at my company.
+While many may have been thrilled by this chance, and grateful to have had it presented to them, I immediately felt a pain in my gut.
+It was clear at that moment that not only did I not want to become a manager at that company, I didn’t want to continue in my job at all.

-Have you ever felt this experience before?
+Have you ever had this experience before?
 Listening to your gut is one of the smartest strategies you can employ to help you find your purpose in life.
-Referring back to strategy two above, when you question what you’ve been told you’re “supposed” to do with your life, how does your gut react?
+Referring back to strategy two, when you question what you’ve been told you’re “supposed” to do with your life, how does your gut react?
 If it drops to the floor, you need to go back to the drawing board.